By Sahana Murthy

-Data refreshed or added from the county in July and live now:
+Data refreshed or added from the county in November and live now:

 ( Asterisk * indicates newly added county)

-Alabama - Houston
+Alabama - Bullock

-New York - Cortland, Genesee, Madison*, Tioga
+New York - Erie

-Oregon - Columbia, Umatilla
+Oregon - Douglass

 Tennessee - Shelby

-In the current pipeline for updating in August 2020
+In the current pipeline for updating in December 2020

-In the pipeline for updating in September
+In the pipeline for updating in January 2021

 Based on feedback and county challenges, pipeline planning is always subject to change.
-As always, please contact us if you have any questions about accessing or using the data, if you find issues with any of our data, or you have any comments or questions about our data in specific areas or states.
+As always, please contact us if you have any questions about accessing or using the data, you find issues with any of our data, or you have any comments or questions about our data in specific areas or states.
 We also love to hear from you about which counties or regions you’d like to see us update next, as it helps inform our planning process.